dibyendumajumdar/nj/experimental/README.md

 ### `TR::CodeGenerator`

+Following is from OMR presentation:

+* The `CodeGenerator` is overall orchestrator for the translation of IL trees to machine code
+* `OMR::CodeGenerator` contains architecture neutral functionality
+* The `CodeGenerator` drives intruction selection, register assignment and binary encoding

-This is called by the backend - a simple front-end can simply ensure that this extends a platform specific implementation.
+The backend references this via `TR::CodeGenerator`.
+A simple front-end can ensure that this simply extends a platform specific implementation.
 The hierarchy goes like this; `TR::CodeGenerator` extends `NJCompiler::CodeGenerator` which extends `OMR::X86::I386::CodeGenerator` which extends `OMR::CodeGenerator` I think!

-Following is from OMR presentation:

-* The CodeGenerator is overall orchestrator for the translation of IL trees to machine code
-* OMR::CodeGenerator contains architecture neutral functionality
-* CodeGenerator drives intruction selection, register assignment and binary encoding